Jane Sutherland: Early life

-Jane Sutherland was born in New York to Scottish parents; the family emigrated to Sydney in 1864 and moved to Melbourne in 1870.
+Jane Sutherland was born in New York to Scottish parents, her mother was an engraver Jane Smith-Sutherland and her father George Sutherland, a carver of ill health; the family emigrated to Sydney in 1864 and moved to Melbourne in 1870.
 The Sutherland family soon became an important part in the formation of Melbourne's cultural influence in Australia.
 Uncommon at the time, Sutherland had the support and encouragement from her family to pursue a career as an artist.
 Due to the support of her family, Sutherland was able to live comfortably as an unmarried, working woman.

 In the late nineteenth century, there were two contrasting movements concerning women's education.
 The first being the view that a woman's role and purpose was reproduction; their importance was valued by their maternal care.

 The second view came from the Australian women's suffrage movement, which not only called for the female right to vote, but the need for equal education to access confidence, achievement and employment.
 This included the visual arts and gradually saw the inclusion of women into the National Gallery School.
 The intrepid leader that was Sutherland, had enrolled as early as 1871, a good 14 years before the Women's Suffrage Society was formed in Melbourne.
 Unlike fields such as medicine, the study of visual arts was considered an easier area to transition into as it was already considered a suitable hobby for upper-class women.
 The likelihood of female artist being equal to a male artist in commission, exhibitions and respect was harder to gain.